corelan/EncFSGui/README.md

 Also, this is my very first project in C++.
 As I started learning C++ just a few weeks ago (self-study), I am fully aware that my C++ stinks.
 I am quite keen on learning & improving, and I am open for constructive advise and help.<br>

 With that said, all positive contributions are more than welcome.
 If you want to contribute, check out the development setup section first.<br>

-If you want to try the application, you'll need a number of dependencies installed on your OSX machine:
+For now, if you want to try the application, you'll need a number of dependencies installed on your OSX machine:
 - encfs
 - OSXFuse

+Note: The plan is to statically compile this application with the required dependencies (encfs,fuse, openssl), so you would not have to worry about installing dependencies yourself.

 ## Running EncFSGUi : Installing dependencies on OSX

 (this procedure should work on Yosemite and El Capitan, as those are the 2 versions that I am using myself)

 1. Install the xcode development command line tools